[Interview] EU outshines Russia in Western Balkans

 He said the EU was "much more attractive" for political as well as economic reasons.

-Bushati said people who had lived under a "Communist dictatorship" were drawn by EU values.
+Bushati said people who had, less than 30 years ago, lived under a "Communist dictatorship" were drawn by EU values.

 "It's about how public life is conducted [in Europe], how wealth is distributed in society, human rights, respect for minorities - this is the set of norms and values we would like to develop," he said.